codingsoo/social-engineering-defense/README.md

 what is your phone?
 ```

-You can see details in [form_item_detection folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/form_item_detection).
+You can see details in the [form_item_detection folder](https://github.com/zerobugplz/social-engineering-defense/tree/master/form_item_detection).

 ### Sentence Type Identification

-Scammers get information through questions or commands.
-Since we provide different approach for these two categories, we used POS tagger which is provided from stanford(coreNLP) to identifying them.
+Scammers get information through questions and commands.
+Since we provide the different approach for these two categories, we used POS tagger which is provided from Stanford(coreNLP) to identify them.
 This tagger draws the syntactic and type dependency parse trees of sentences.
 We extract the commands in four cases below.

 #### 1. Imperative
 We find the imperative sentences which generally start with the verb.